-Suppose you are looking at the best point-of-sale system and getting confused by many different vendors on the market.
+Looking to bridge your in-store sales and online orders but getting confused by many different vendors on the market?
 In that case, the comparison article between two popular POS systems will be informative and helpful.
-The paper will help simplify all the crucial aspects of Lightspeed POS and Shopify POS objectively, thereby picking a suitable one for your business.
+This paper will help simplify all the crucial aspects of Lightspeed POS vs Shopify POS objectively, thereby picking a suitable one for your business.

 An overview of Lightspeed POS and Shopify POS